Export contract: terms and conditions for sale of goods abroad

 - Uncontrollable events

-- Other miscellaneous points to protect the supplier’s interests
+- Other miscellaneous points to protect the interests of the distributor, supplier or manufacturer

 This document was written by a solicitor for Net Lawman.
 It complies with current English law.